HoceineEl/Personal-Portfolio/content/projects/Youtube ad skipper.md

 ---
-title: YouTube Ad Skipper Extension
+title: Legal YouTube Ad Skipper Extension
 description: Experience a preview of the innovative YouTube Ad Skipper extension, currently available for Chrome and Firefox.
 This tool automates the ad-skipping process, providing a sneak peek into a future where you can enjoy uninterrupted content effortlessly.
 tags:
   [